ssebs/ssebs-www/content/blog/vibe-coding-1.md

 ### What's next for the extension

-I'm still using it on Dank Nooner, so as I get annoyed I'll keep vibe coding features & bug fixes.
+I'm still using it on Dank Nooner, so as I get annoyed I'll keep vibe coding to add features & fix bugs.
 I'll be sure to have a smaller scope for each context window / session.

 I don't really care enough about this extension to find the root cause of the lag, so it is what it is for now.